hsoft/pluginbuilder/doc/implementation.rst

 A plugin bundle will be created with the name of your script.

-The ``Contents/Info.plist`` will be created from the ``dict`` or filename given in the ``plist`` option. py2plugin will fill in any missing keys as necessary.
+The ``Contents/Info.plist`` will be created from the ``dict`` or filename given in the ``plist`` option. pluginbuilder will fill in any missing keys as necessary.

 A ``__boot__.py`` script will be created in the ``Contents/Resources/`` folder of the plugin bundle.